arc64/www.tecks.co.nz/books/types-of-research-evidence/how-is-learning-to-be-observed-and-recorded/what-are-the-main-issues-in-observing-and-recording-learning/should-conclusions-be-based-on-the-performance-of-individuals-or-of-groups.md

 ---
+has_children: false
 layout: default
+nav_order: 5
-title: "Should conclusions be based on the performance of individuals or of groups?
+title: 'Should conclusions be based on the performance of individuals or of groups? '
-"
-nav_order: Shouldconclusionsbebasedontheperformanceofindividualsorofgroups
-has_children: false
 ---
 # Should conclusions be based on the performance of individuals or of groups?